 - Distance from Bozeman: 50 miles

-Big Sky Resort has aggressively positioned itself as the "Biggest Skiing In America", meaning that it offers the most skiable acreage of any ski resort in the United States.
+Big Sky Resort has aggressively positioned itself as the "Biggest Skiing In America," meaning that it offers the most skiable acreage of any ski resort in the United States.
 It has a great mix of green, blue, and black runs and there is truly something for everybody.
-Their lift system offers mostly high-speed chairlifts which can meet the demand of over 38,000 skiers per hour, but the great thing is that you rarely battle long lift lines at Big Sky.
-With all that acreage and the high lift capacity, visitors are easily spread out keeping lift lines low and the skiing great.
+Their lift system offers primarily high-speed chairlifts, including the brand new Ramcharger 8, North America's first high-speed eight-person lift.
+Their efforts to meet and exceed the skier demand can churn skiers up the mountain at a staggering rate and with all that acreage and the high lift capacity, visitors are easily spread out keeping lift lines low and the skiing great.

 - Skiable Acreage: 2,000+ acres